 - In this recipe, timing is everything.
-You'll have a scant window of time—literally seconds—to add the other ingredients before the sugar turns bitter.
-Practice it a few times before attempting to use it in a recipe.
+You'll have a small window of time—literally seconds—to add the other recipe ingredients before the sugar turns bitter.
+Practice making the burnt sugar a few times before attempting to use it in a recipe.

 - You can substitute brown sugar for cane sugar, although this makes it more difficult to pinpoint exactly when the sugar is cooked (since it's already dark).
 To do so, melt the sugar in a pan without oil.
-Remove it from the heat and slowly add in two times the amount of very hot water (i.e., if you start with half a cup of sugar, use a cup of hot water).
+Remove it from the heat and slowly add in 2 times the amount of very hot water (i.e., if you start with 1/2 cup of sugar, use 1 cup of hot water).
 Stir well, then return the pan to the heat and simmer on low for 5 minutes.
 The syrup will thicken when it's allowed to cool.